 Assets held in trust do not need to go through the probate process.
 That is true even if the deceased had a lifetime entitlement to the income or right of occupation, if the asset was property.
-It has been fairly common over recent years for people to put their own homes into a trust, but they have the right to continue to live there for the remainder of their lives.
-There are several companies promoting these products and one of the touted advantages of this arrangement is that the property does not then need to go through the probate process, which can save money for the beneficiaries and make the process of selling the property quicker.
+Over recent years many people have put their own home into a trust, with the right to continue living there for the remainder of their lives.
+There are several companies promoting these products.
+One of the stated advantages is that the property does not then need to go through the probate process.
+That can save money for the beneficiaries and make the process of selling the property quicker.

 Assets of Small Value

-Some assets, although technically required to go through the probate process, such as shares, savings accounts and life insurance pay-outs, will be exempted because of their size.
-To make all our lives difficult there is no standard minimum amount across organisations.
-Each will have its own limits of when they require to see the grant of probate before transferring the asset to the beneficiaries and when they will pass the asset without seeing the grant.
-As a rule of thumb for shares the amount is normally £20,000 per holding and savings accounts will typically be £50,000.
+Some assets, although technically required to go through the probate process, will be exempted because of their size.
+This can include shares, savings accounts and life insurance pay-outs.
+Unfortunately there is no standard minimum amount across organisations.
+Each has its own limit for when they require to see the grant of probate before transferring the asset to the beneficiaries.
+As a rule of thumb, for shares the amount is normally £20,000 per holding and savings accounts will typically be £50,000.
 Amounts above these will need to go through the full probate process.
 For amounts below those limits there will usually be paperwork to complete and indemnities to sign.

 Do note, however, that where a grant of probate is required for an estate, all of the assets mentioned above will need to be included on the inheritance tax forms.